fabianjuelich/api_metrics_db/infrastructure.md

 When working with cronjobs, it's important to explicitly set the timezone on that machine.

 ## ToDo:
+- [x] Setup Docker compose
+- [x] Install and configure Elasticsearch and Kibana
 - [x] Install and configure crontab
+- [ ] Rework application for multi-API calls
+- [x] Design interface for application
-- [ ] Code bash script for data exchange between app and database which will be executed every 24h
+- [x] Code script for data exchange between app and database which will be executed every 24h
+- [x] Generate list of all index symbols
 - [ ] Add user password and encryption for Elastic stack (SSL/TLS)